 Do you think about what you’re going to eat and why before you put it in your mouth?
 I’m feeling a tad guilty at the moment because I just had two or three handfuls of tortilla chips — before dinner.
 They called to me and I responded by hesitating a few seconds to consider the reasons why it wasn’t a wise choice.
 Then I grabbed the bag, ripped off the chip clip, and scooped out a handful.
 And then another.
 And another.

 I asked her if she’d write a few blog posts that explain what mindful eating really means (not my version) and how we can get started.
-This is her first post.
-You’ll find information about her upcoming class at the end.

 When I tell people I teach mindful eating I usually get a quizzical look in response, and then the question: “What is mindful eating, anyway?”
 It’s a good question because although the phrase “mindful eating” is growing in usage, there are still lots of folks who don’t know what it’s about or why anyone would be interested in eating mindfully.